 Your doctor can tell you if you have one and recommend treatments based on the reason behind it.
 Most of the time, ulcers heal quickly and don’t come back once they’re treated.

-- He’ll feel your belly and ask if you’ve had things like tenderness, pain, or bloating.
-He might use a stethoscope to listen to any sounds your stomach is making.
+- They’ll feel your belly and ask if you’ve had things like tenderness, pain, or bloating.
+They might use a stethoscope to listen to any sounds your stomach is making.

 - The next step will be tests to look for signs of the H. pylori bacteria.
 Your doctor may take samples of your blood, stool, or breath for these.

-- He might ask you to drink a milky liquid called barium before he takes X-rays of your stomach.
+- They might ask you to drink a milky liquid called barium before they take X-rays of your stomach.
 This drink coats your digestive system and makes problems like ulcers show up more clearly.

 If you have a peptic ulcer, your doctor will recommend a treatment plan based on what’s causing it:

 - The most common remedy is a combination of antibiotic drugs to kill the H. pylori bacteria and medications to get rid of acid in your stomach.
-These might include proton pump inhibitors (like Aciphex or Nexium), H2 blockers (like Pepcid, Tagamet, or Zantac), or other antacids.
-You’ll take these drugs for 10 days to 2 weeks.
+These typically include proton pump inhibitors (like Aciphex or Nexium), and antibiotics.
+You’ll take PPIs for several weeks.

-- If your ulcer is caused by over-the-counter painkillers, you’ll need to either cut back on them or quit taking them.
+- If your ulcer is caused by over-the-counter painkillers, you’ll need to quit taking them.

-- He also may give you a drug called a protectant, which coats ulcers to protect them from stomach acid.
+- They also may give you a drug called a protectant, which coats ulcers to protect them from stomach acid.

 Lifestyle changes can help, too.
 You might need to: